 - i.
-Principles of good laboratory practice (GLP) should be adhered to.
-GLP (Annex. -2) is concerned with the organizational process and the conditions under which laboratory studies are planned, performed, monitored, recorded and reported. - ii.
+Good practices for laboratory research should be followed to ensure safety and reproducibility of experiments conducted with GMOs. - ii.
 Ensure that qualified personnel, appropriate facilities, equipment and materials are available. - iii.
 Maintenance of records of the qualifications, training, experience and job description for each professional and technical individual. - iv.
 Ensure that health and safety precautions are applied according to national and/ or international regulations. - v.
-Risk assessment should be dependent on and be according to the risk group for the GMO/LMO being used.
+Risk assessment should be dependent on and be according to the risk group for the GMO being used.

-3.1.7.2 Use of GMOs/LMOs in the field
+3.1.7.2 Use of GMOs in the field

 - i.
-For field testing of GMOs/LMOs risks can be minimized or eliminated by confining the introduced organisms to the target environment. - ii.
-In all cases involving microorganisms, plants and animals the following should be taken into consideration: - (a) Vector host specificity and stability. - (b) Potential for vector "leakage" into unintended hosts in the environment. - (c) Nature and case of possible recombination and spread of such vectors. - iii.
+In field testing of GMOs, risks can be minimized or eliminated by confining the introduced organisms to the target environment. - ii.
+In all cases involving microorganisms, plants and animals the following should be taken into consideration: a.
+Vector host specificity and stability. - b.
+Potential for vector "leakage" into unintended hosts in the environment. - c.
+Nature and case of possible recombination and spread of such vectors. - iii.
 Such consideration to be given to the receiving environment e.g. the characteristics of the areas and other organisms that might be affected. - iv.
 Sound scientific principles should be applied to adequately measure the effects of the introduced organisms on human and the environment. - v.
 Anticipation that in most cases there will be low environmental risk after modification of an organism by altering, deleting or adding a few genes and its re-introduction into its natural habitat. - vi.
 Plants with unfamiliar phenotypes should be subject to oversight until their behaviour is predictable and shown to be non-detrimental to the environment. - vii.
 Ecological uncertainties regarding microorganisms can be addressed scientifically regarding their genetic and phenotypic characteristics.

-3.1.7.3 Direct release of foreign GMOs/LMOs into the environment
+3.1.7.3 Introduction of foreign GMOs into the environment

-- i.
-GMOs/LMOs that are considered harmless in one region might be potentially harmful in another region with different environmental conditions.
+i.
+GMOs that are considered harmless in one region might be potentially harmful in another region with different environmental conditions.
 Particular stress has to be given to the fact that extreme climatic conditions are prevalent in our country.
-Therefore adequate field-testing under criteria given above is essential. - ii.
-Consideration needs to be given to ensure that the introduction of GMO/LMO does not interfere with the protection of genetic resources and biological diversity.
+Therefore adequate field-testing under criteria given above is essential. ii.
+Consideration needs to be given to ensure that the introduction of GMO does not interfere with the protection of genetic resources and biological diversity.

-Framework for risk assessments for field test and release of GMOs/LMOs is given in Annex. - 5.
+Framework for risk assessments for field test and release of GMOs is given in Annex. - 5.

-3.1.7.4 Industrial use of GMOs/LMOs
+3.1.7.4 Industrial use of GMOs